 We invite research applications on the theme of psychological wellbeing

 The MPS Society is inviting grants for scientific or clinical research into LSD or related conditions.
 Following a review of its patient support, in this round of grants the society is particularly interested in receiving applications that support and/or improve the psychological wellbeing of those impacted by LSD or related conditions.
 While the Society will accept applications from single centres or research units, we are specifically looking for applications from applicants collaborating with other centres or units in the field.

-Clinical Scientific Advisory Committee (CSAC)
+Clinical Scientific Advisory Board (CSAC)

 Our Clinical Scientific Advisory Committee (CSAC) consists of members of our Board of Trustees and the Society’s Patient Advocacy team.
 These members come from medical, healthcare or research backgrounds from a broad range of disciplines and perspectives who will consider research applications each year.

 All proposals will be subject to a review process to ensure they meet our high standard of quality.
 The committee will make an informed recommendation to our Board of Trustees who hold the final decision on how we allocate research funds.
-We will invite applications up to £100,000 per year (we anticipate funding 1-2 projects per year with a total value around £100K).
-More information on how to apply will be announced soon.

-We will consider applications across the breadth of metabolic medicine, but of course will focus on MPS and related disorders.
+We will consider applications across the breadth of metabolic medicine, but of course, will focus on MPS and related disorders.